EvernodeXRPL/evernode-sdk/hotpocket/tutorial-basics.md

 You can see now we are printing the ledger number passed from HotPocket inside our smart contract.
 We are also printing no. of [users](concepts/#users) connected to our smart contract but obviously it's returning 0.
 If there were any connected users, we could write logic in our contract to process any data sent by the users and do some useful things with it.
 In the next section let's see how users can connect to our contract.

-Press ctrl+C to stop the console output.
+Press Ctrl+C to stop the console output.
 HotPocket will continue to run in the background.

 This is how you would keep on updating and testing your contract on your local PC.